Get to Know 'Em: Ruar Verkerk

 RV: No, only a few games with school on a tournament.

 TD: How familiar are you with Major League Baseball?
-The Twins have a pretty significance presence in Europe, were you more familiar with them?
+The Twins have a pretty significant presence in Europe, were you more familiar with them?

 RV: I have heard that they started following me at the age of 14.
 From my agent, I heard that five teams showed interest in me.
 But the Twins really made an effort to sign me.
 They have a good development plan for me and they want to give me time to adjust to play pro ball.